AlgoVisionKnights-V2/adv-react/src/assets/breadthfirstsearch.md

 # Overview

 Breadth First Search (BFS) is a traversal or search algorithm for graphs and trees.
-This tutorial will discuss about BFS for graphs that are represented by an adjacency matrix and list.
+This tutorial will discuss BFS for graphs that are represented by an adjacency matrix and list.
 Unlike Depth First Search, BFS starts at the initial node and explores all nodes that are in the current depth of the initial node.

 # How does it work?